fbpx

 Trendlines – Support and Resistance

-Fundamental to any technical analysis is “Resistance” and “Support” lines (trend lines).
+Fundamental to any technical analysis is the concept of “Resistance” and “Support” lines (aka. trend lines):

-Trend lines tell us something about the buying/selling activity of traders at given price ranges.
+Trend lines tell us something about the buying/selling activity of traders at given price ranges, and are the most important tool for analyzing price charts.

-They help us predict where a lot of people will sell, and push the price down, as well as where a lot of people are going to buy, and push the price upwards.
+They help us predict where a lot of people will sell, pushing the price down, as well as where a lot of people are going to buy, pushing the price up.

 This next part is key to understanding technical analysis: